tremby/discord-tagbot/README.md

   and the current match is deleted, meaning those users lose their score.
   Those users are then disqualified from the current round, and we await a new match from somebody else.

+- **`/tag-time-limit clear`:** remove the time limit for a player who posted a match to post a new tag
+- for the tag game in this channel.
+  No scores are recalculated; this only affects new tags.

 - **`/tag-chat-channel set`:** associate another channel as the chat channel for the tag game in this channel.